Will bacteria grow on granite?

 What is antiqued granite?

-Instead of the normal process of polishing granite, the polishing bricks are replaced with abrasive brushes which lease a satin textured finish.
+Instead of the normal process of polishing granite, the polishing bricks are replaced with an abrasive brush which leaves a satin textured finish.

 Can you cut on granite or do you have to use a cutting board?